$\mathrm{e}^+$$\mathrm{e}^-$ Beam-beam Parameter Study for a TeV-scale PWFA Linear Collider: CONCLUSION

 At \SI{14}{\tera\electronvolt}, the derived parameter set is able to achieve the luminosity goal of \SI{40e34}{\per\centi\meter\squared\per\second} with a significantly lower beam power than the CLIC parameter set.
 These parameters are however not optimised for this energy level, and thus give rise to a large luminosity spread.

-The proposed parameter set furthermore has a vertical beta function that is an order of magnitude smaller than what is achievable today.
-Thus, study in how to achieve such a small vertical beta function is required.
+The proposed parameter set furthermore has a vertical beta function that is an order of magnitude smaller than what is currently achievable.
+The CLIC parameter set has minimised the beam sizes by optimising the damping ring and the beam delivery system.
+Thus, further studies in reducing the beam sizes are required in order to achieve the luminosity goals.

-Due to the challenges of accelerating positrons in a plasma, and the possibility of achieving a higher luminosity than e\textsuperscript{$+$}e\textsuperscript{$-$} collisions in collisions with high-energy photons due to the absence of some beamstrahlung, a $\gamma\gamma$ collider can be considered as an alternative to a e\textsuperscript{$+$}e\textsuperscript{$-$} collider.
-A similar beam-beam study for a $\gamma\gamma$ collider will be conducted in future work.
+Due to the challenges of accelerating positrons in a plasma, a $\gamma\gamma$ collider can be considered as an alternative to a e\textsuperscript{$+$}e\textsuperscript{$-$} collider.
+Furthermore, collisions of high-energy photons also have the potential to reach higher luminosities than e\textsuperscript{$+$}e\textsuperscript{$-$} collisions due to the absence of some beamstrahlung.
+A similar beam-beam study for a PWFA $\gamma\gamma$ collider will be conducted in future work.

 \ifboolexpr{bool{jacowbiblatex}} { } {

 }